6 DAY EVENT: Oct 13 - Oct 18 2019 | Berkeley, California

 The Embodied Consciousness Immersion is a six-day deep dive into exploring consciousness through the lens of somatic psychology, social justice, and spirituality.

-The Embodied Consciousness immersion is led by world-renowned somatic facilitators and leaders of applied spiritual wisdom including: Bonnie Bainbridge Cohen, Dr. Judith Blackstone, Sally Kempton, Dr. Michael Beckwith, Dr. Rae Johnson, Dr. Theresa Silow, Dr. Scott Lyons, and Tara Judelle.
+The Embodied Consciousness immersion is led by world-renowned somatic facilitators and leaders of applied spiritual wisdom including: Bonnie Bainbridge Cohen, Dr. Scott Lyons, Dr. Michael Bernard Beckwith, Dr. Rae Johnson, Dr. Theresa Silow, Rev. angel Kyodo williams, Tara Judelle, Dr. Judith Blackstone, and Sally Kempton.

 This immersion invites participants to move beyond the research and theory of consciousness and to step directly into the felt sense of it.